MZAWI/twofish/README.md

 # Building

 To build this project, simply use `make` command.
 You can specify arguments like `clean` to remove *.o files and `twofish` or `test` to build individual programs.
-To build the project, you will need compiler, make and standard headers.
+You will need compiler, make and standard headers.

 # Usage